UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

             export ROS_MASTER_URI=http://localhost:11311
             ```

-3. Clone the Sailbot Workspace repository
+4. Clone the Sailbot Workspace repository

     ```
     git clone https://github.com/UBCSailbot/sailbot_workspace.git
     ```

-    - For Windows, clone the repository in the WSL filesystem, for example `~/sailbot` in the Ubuntu WSL terminal
+    - For Windows, run the command in the Ubuntu terminal

-4. Open it in VS Code
+5. Open it in VS Code

     ```
     code sailbot_workspace
     ```

-5. Open it in a container:
+6. Open it in a container:
     1. Make sure that Docker is running
     2. When you open it for the first time, you should see a little popup that asks you if you would like to open it in
        a container.
 Say yes!